-- 1. The applicant applied under the Right to Information Act 2009 (Qld) (RTI Act) to the Darling Downs Hospital and Health Service (Health Service)1 for access to medical records of his deceased adult child. - 2.
-The Health Service did not make a decision within the prescribed processing period and was deemed under section 46(1)(a) of the RTI Act to have made a decision2 refusing access to the requested medical records.
-The applicant applied to the Office of the Information Commissioner (OIC) for external review of the Health Service's decision.3 - 3.
+- 1. The applicant applied under the Right to Information Act 2009 (Qld) (RTI Act) to the Mackay Hospital and Health Service (Health Service) for access to medical records of his deceased adult child. - 2.
+The Health Service refused access to the requested medical records on the basis that disclosure would, on balance, be contrary to the public interest.
+The applicant applied to the Office of the Information Commissioner (OIC) for external review of the Health Service's decision. - 3.
 I have decided to vary the Health Service's decision, and find that disclosure of the relevant medical records would, on balance, be contrary to the public interest and therefore, access to them is refused under section 47(3)(b) of the RTI Act.